MicrosoftDocs/MIMDocs/MIMDocs/reference/assign-smartcard-to-request.md

 ###Response Headers
 For common response headers, see [HTTP Request and Response Headers](certificate-management-rest-api-service-details.md#HttpHeaders) in *CM REST API Service Details*.
 ###Response Body
-On success, returns a URI to the newly created smartcard object.
+On success, returns a URI to the newly created smart card object.
 ##Example

 ###Request